 After the above and many, many other twitching lip syndrome type of events, I have not yet died.
 I can say with some certainly that I will die one of these days, possibly from some new TLS event.
 I just don’t know which it will be or when it will occur.

 When I was a kid I was invincible, invulnerable, and for all I knew, immortal.
 Now I am none of those.
 I have reached the age when many of life’s vicissitudes are of the TLS “death threat” variety.
 Paranoia?
 Probably, but as long as I don’t spend the time between my TLS episodes worrying about when the next will occur, I suppose all is as it should be at my age, and I can live my life well enough as such.

-But I do wonder, am I the only one experiencing TLS? about your TLS episodes so I’ll know I’m not the only one afflicted.
+But I do wonder, am I the only one experiencing TLS?
+Send me an email about your TLS episodes so I’ll know I’m not the only one afflicted.